zhihaoy/nontype_functional/README.md

 };
 ```

-Then you may designate a named member function -- `read` in this example, to serve the role of an `operator()`:
+Then you may designate a named member function, `read` in this example, to serve the role of an `operator()`:

 ```cpp
 using std23::nontype;